-Vocabulary fashioned, material, plastic, wooden, train, doll house, past, present, grand parent, great grand parent, metal, decades, new, similar, different.
-Samuel Peeps, Past, leather buckets, bakers, River Thames, Pudding Lane, Monument, Tower of London, emergency, disaster, wooden houses. journey, sail, compass, sailor, expedition, captain, explore, Christopher Columbus, Matthew Henson, Artic Term Deliberate (North, South, East and West) and location Practice (Skills) devise a simple map; and use anduse simple fieldwork and observat erspectives to recognise landmarks and basic hu South, East and West, near and far.
-Geography Knowledge Assessment questions: School Locality Assessment Questions Can children explain what a map is?
+Vocabulary Rocking horse, spinning top, yoyo, old, old fashioned, material, plastic, wooden, train, doll house, past, present, grand parent, great grand parent, metal, decades, new, similar, different.
+Thomas Farriner, London, Capital city, Fire, Spread, Samuel Peeps, Past, leather buckets, bakers, River Thames, Pudding Lane, Monument, Tower of London, emergency, disaster, wooden houses.
+Explorer, Atlantic Ocean, captain's log, mast, sailing ship, journey, sail, compass, sailor, expedition, captain, explore, Christopher Columbus, Matthew Henson, Artic Term Autumn Spring Summer Deliberate Practice (Skills) (for example, near and far; left and right), use aerial photographs and plan perspective devise a simple map; and use and construct ls to study the geography of their school and its grounds Deliberate practise vocabulary: Plan, map, atlas, globe, place, compass, North, South, East and West, near and far, left and right School Locality London and UK Hot and cold Places Geography Knowledge Assessment questions: Assessment Questions Can children explain what a map is?
 Can children explain what a map is used for?
 Can children find a location on a map?
 Can children name the 4 compass points?
 Can children identify North, East, South and West on a compass?
 Can children identify an aerial photograph?
 Can children recognise some features on an aerial photograph?
 Can children describe how the land used around the school?
 Can children identify is a symbol on a map?
 Do children know what a key is?
 Can children draw a simple map of the school using symbols?
-London and UK Assessment Questions Augustus Pugin Can children explain what a map is?
+Assessment Questions Augustus Pugin Can children explain what a map is?
 Can children explain what a map is used for?
 Can children find a location on a map?
 Can children name the 4 compass points?
 Can children identify North, East, South and West on a compass?
 Can children identify an aerial photograph?
 Can children name the countries in the UK?
 Can children use an atlas to locate the countries in the UK?
 Do children know that London is the capital city?
-Can children describe the difference between a city, town and village?
 Can children name some London landmarks?
 Can children identify why London different to Coventry?
-Hot and cold Places Assessment questions Can children explain what a map is?
+Assessment questions Can children explain what a map is?
 Can children explain what a map is used for?
 Can children find a location on a map?
 Can children name the 4 compass points?
 Can children identify North, East, South and West on a compass?
 Can children locate places in a globe or atlas?
 Can children name the seven continents of the world and locate them on a map?
-Can you name the five oceans of the world and locate them on a map?
 Can children recognise the difference between seas and oceans?
 Can children locate the equator?
 Can children locate the North and South pole?
 Can children describe what it might be like in a hot/cold country and what they might wear?
 Vocabulary Local area (locality), land use, aerial view, symbol, key, building, field, path, playground Aerial photograph, United Kingdom, England, Scotland, Wales, Northern Ireland, capital city, Belfast, Cardiff, Edinburgh, London, landmarks Human features - city, town, village, factory, farm, house, office, shop, skyscraper, road, railway Physical features - river, soil, woods Continent, Europe, Asia, Africa, Antarctica, North America, South America, Australasia, oceans, Atlantic, Pacific, Indian, Southern, Arctic, human, physical, hot, cold, equator, North and South poles Term Autumn Spring Summer